-In extreme circumstances, the total loss for an Indexed Strategy could be 100% through the application of the Daily Value Percentage and/or the Market Value Adjustment, meaning that you would suffer a complete loss of your principal and any prior earnings.
+In extreme circumstances, an Indexed Strategy could have no value before the end of a Term due to the Daily Value Percentage, meaning that you would lose 100% of your principal and prior earnings.

 Declared Rate Strategy.
 The Declared Rate Strategy earns interest during a Term at a fixed rate we set before that Term begins.
 Each Term of a Declared Rate Strategy is one year long.
 The fixed interest rate varies from Term to Term but will never be less than the guaranteed minimum interest rate set out in the Declared Rate Strategy endorsement included in your Contract.
-Amounts allocated or reallocated to the Declared Rate Strategy are subject to a 12% Allocation Limit.

 The Contract is not a short-term investment.
-The Contract and its Indexed Strategies are not appropriate for investors who plan to take withdrawals (including automated withdrawals and required minimum distributions) from the Indexed Strategies during the first six Contract Years or for investors who plan to take withdrawals from the Indexed Strategies before the end of a Term.
-Withdrawals from Indexed Strategies could result in negative contract adjustments.
-Withdrawals from both the Indexed Strategies and the Declared Rate Strategy could result in taxes, and if you are under age 59 1⁄2, a penalty tax.
+The Contract and its Crediting Strategies are not appropriate for investors who plan to take withdrawals (including automated withdrawals and required minimum distributions) during the first five Contract Years or who plan to take withdrawals from Crediting Strategies before the end of a Term.
+Withdrawals could result in Early Withdrawal Charges and negative Daily Value Percentage adjustments.
+Withdrawals could result in taxes, and if you are under age 591⁄2, a penalty tax.